 So here again, compression of the carotid triangle and the carotid sheath impacts the muscles and nerves that pass through the carotid triangle or are squeezed into the carotid sheath.
 This compression of these structures can lead to or are the possible reasons for your symptoms and conditions.
 Now let’s talk about the jugular vein and the arteries.

 Compression in the carotid triangle – the arteries and veins

 For every artery, there is a corresponding vein.
 The arteries bring fresh, well-oxygenated blood, the veins take the oxygen-depleted blood to the lungs to expel the carbon monoxide and refresh the blood with oxygen.

 The largest artery is the carotid artery.
-There is a carotid artery on your left and right side of your head and neck.
+There is a carotid artery on the left and right side of your head and neck.
 The blood flows from the heart through the neck to the brain.
-In the carotid triangle and neck, the carotid artery split into two branches to facilitate this blood distribution.
+In the carotid triangle and neck, the carotid artery splits into two branches to facilitate this blood distribution.
 The external carotid artery supplies blood to the neck and face, the carotid artery moves the blood to the brain.
 Some of the larger branches of this complex plumbing network include: